Home / Portugal Compare Privacy Laws

 The 2026 Update: As of February 2026, the Portuguese government has proposed new legislation to raise this minimum digital age back to 16 years old for unrestricted social media access, aligning with a broader European push for tighter child safety.

 Compliance Action: For now, businesses must verify consent for users under 13, but they must be prepared to shift their age-verification gates and marketing protocols to the 16-year threshold as this new bill advances through Parliament.
+Learn more about age restrictions and parental consent requirements across the EU.

 2. Strict Limits on Workplace Monitoring